We hear it’s going to be a close election in South Brisbane so don’t miss your opportunity to question the candidates.

 - Kurilpa Futures’ overall aim is to ensure that development on the Kurilpa Peninsula meets the needs of the residents of, and visitors to, South Brisbane and the wider Brisbane community.
 Read the complete expression of the associated issues here.

 Thanks to the South Brisbane candidates and viewers who participated in what turned out to be a passionate political discussion with Kurilpa Futures.
 Four of the seven candidates participated in the forum: Amy MacMahon for the Greens, Jackie Trad for Labor, and independents, John Jiggens, and John Meyer.
 LNP candidate Clem Grehan was a last-minute apology.

-If you’re a FaceBook user you may like to watch the Zoom video of the Candidates Forum that WECA ran on the 15th October.
+- If you’re a FaceBook user you may also like to watch the Zoom video of the Candidates Forum that WECA ran on the 15th October.

 Forum Date: 17th October from 3.00pm to 4.30pm

 - John Jiggens, Legalise Cannabis Queensland – Attended

 - Clem Greham, LNP – Excused himself due to other commitments